fragworks/bgfx-extras/README.md

 What is it?
 -------------------------------------------------------------

+NanoVG and ImgUI libraries, used in some examples in [bgfx](https://github.com/bkaradzic/bgfx) library.
-Separated from [bgfx](https://github.com/bkaradzic/bgfx) library NanoVG and ImgUI implementations. bgfx library doesn't ship with this libraries and uses them in some examples.
+But bgfx library doesn't ship with these libraries.

 It will be useful for language bindings or when you need to have NanoVG and ImgUI in a shared library.